alixthegreatest/Finn-and-Alix-Shared/README.md

 # Finn-and-Alix-Shared
 Finn and Alix's shared repository
-We made this for no reason
+We made this so that we can make a website together.